goethe-tcs/tcs.uni-frankfurt.de/content/projects/process.md

 The _Prüfungsordnung_ regulates how much time you are expected to invest in a project:

-- Bachelor's thesis = 9 weeks full-time,
+- Bachelor's thesis: 12 CP = 360 hours = 9 weeks full-time,
-- Master's thesis = 6 months full-time,
+- Master's thesis: 30 CP = 900 hours = 6 months full-time,
+- Research project ("Forschungsprojekt"):
-- small Bachelor's research project (3 CP) = 90 hours,
+  - B.Sc. small: 3 CP = 90 hours
-- large Bachelor's research project (6 CP) = 180 hours.
+  - B.Sc. large: 6 CP = 180 hours
+  - M.Sc.: 8 CP = 240 hours

 Note that these regulations are meant to protect you from being asked too much.
 We will not track your hours in any way and will not remind you of your deadlines.